teknohog/aaltolipasto/README.txt

 flacsplit.py
 ------------

-Splits and a single-file album into songs, according to a cue file.
+Splits a single-file album into songs, according to a cue file.
 The files are named according to song titles, and tagged appropriately.

 The default is to output best-quality flac, but it should be simple to change this.